InsertKoinIO/koin/docs/reference/koin-core/modules.md

 The two prominent use cases of the new feature are:
 - Split large modules into smaller and more focused ones.
-- In modularized projects, it allows you more fine control over a module visibility (see examples below).
+- In modularized projects, it allows you finer control over a module's visibility (see examples below).

 How does it work?
-Let's take some modules, and we include modules in `parentModule`:
+Let's take some modules and include modules of `parentModule`:

 ```kotlin
 // `:feature` module